Type System in CSL

 CSL are not null-terminated.
 This means that the NUL character can occur

 anywhere in a string.
-For example, the following @comptime_assert
+For example, the following @comptime_asserts will

 succeed: